Israel–PKK relations: AKP period

-In late 2022, a settlement was built in Turkish-occupied Afrin, previously under SDF control.
-The settlement housed Palestinians, and included 75 housing complexes to house 220 families, built in the Jindires district.
+In late 2022, a settlement housing Palestinians was built in Afrin, under Turkish occupation, and included 75 housing complexes intended for 220 families, located in Jindires.
 It drew much criticism from Syrian Kurds, especially supporters of the YPG, a group allied with the PKK.
-Riyad Al-Malki, the Palestinian foreign minister, stated "we reject the settlement of any Palestinian in Afrin and other Kurdish areas".
-He also said that Palestine didn't have involvement in the settlement's construction, and that they opposed anything which abused Kurds and their land.
-Basem Naim, a Hamas politburo member, also denied that the State of Palestine had a role in the settlement of Palestinians in Afrin, and stated that "we cannot build our rights, our homes, and our freedom at the expense of any other human.
+Riyad Al-Malki, the Palestinian foreign minister, stated that "we reject the settlement of any Palestinian in Afrin and other Kurdish areas" and denied any Palestinian involvement in the construction of the settlement, adding that they opposed any abuse towards Kurds and their land.
+Basem Naim, a Hamas politburo member, also denied any Palestinian role in the settlement of Afrin, and claimed that "we cannot build our rights, our homes, and our freedom at the expense of any other human.
 We cannot accept the construction of our homes and residents at the expense of other people.
 The Palestinians recognize that the Kurds have done great favors to Palestine and its people.
 We consider the role of the Kurdish people in defending Palestine, not as a secondary, marginal or political, but the Kurdish role is an authentic, historic and permanent role.
 We are indebted to the Kurdish people for all the sacrifices they have given throughout centuries for Palestine, and for the freedom and the dignity of the Palestinian people."
-It was later discovered the second largest bank of Israel, Bank Hapoalim, was working with a Palestinian organization named Living with Dignity Association to fund the Turkey-backed resettlement of Palestinians in Afrin.
-A Pakistani organization named Faizan Global Relief Foundation also involved in the funding and settling.
+It was later discovered the Bank Hapoalim, an Israeli bank, had worked with a Palestinian organization known as the "Living with Dignity Association" to fund the resettlement of Palestinians in Afrin, along with a Pakistani organization known as Faizan Global Relief Foundation.